gditeodoro/VITE/README.md

 # VITE
 a hierarchical VIsualization tool for Tree Ensemble.

-This repository contains the source code and the data related to the paper "Representing Tree Ensembles: from a black forest to a white optimal tree" by Giulia Di Teodoro, Marta Monaci and Laura Palagi, only for the visualization tool for tree ensemble.
+This repository contains the source code and the data related to the paper "Unboxing Tree Ensembles: A Hierarchical Visualization Tool and A Multivariate Optimal Re-Built Tree for Interpretability" by Giulia Di Teodoro, Marta Monaci and Laura Palagi, only for the visualization tool for tree ensemble.
 In particular, it contains the code for displaying the VITE plot in case you want to visualize a Random Forest.